Amrishkush/linkup-social-site-client/README.md

-# LinkUp - Social Networking Platform
+# LinkUp Social-Site (Frontend)
-LinkUp is a dynamic social networking platform that connects people, fostering meaningful connections and interactions.
-This is frontend part of the site.
+This repository contains the frontend code for a server, serving as the frontend of a web application.
+LinkUp is a dynamic social networking platform made using ReactJs.

 ##  About Me
 ###  Hi, I'm Amrish! 👋